davedawkins/doodletoy/README.md

 <img src='https://user-images.githubusercontent.com/285421/145881566-91fd9507-b979-4a92-a5ed-0a2658b5101c.png' width='400px'>

 Note that I gave `Source` a type of `markdown`, instead `text`.
 If you edit a record by hand in the Appwrite console, the text input element seems to strip off the newlines, even if you didn't change that field.
 The editor used for `markdown` fields looks to be much more capable of handling newlines.
 It doesn't seem to affect the way the data is sent back and forth - I treat it as a `string`.
 Now that the UI is more developed, I haven't needed to edit a record in the Appwrite console, so this is a minor issue.
+(Update: making it type `markdown` didn't help).

 You can also see the schema as a JSON document (abbreviated):